 The single easiest way to track your team's driving habits and collect relevant data is through GPS fleet tracking software.
 These platforms will help you generate the driver scorecards to keep your drivers accountable, locate your vehicles, and monitor your drivers' travel in real time.

 GPS fleet tracking software's real-time tools are especially important, as they show you exactly when and where hard driving is happening.
-Choose GPS fleet tracking software with a reliable system of alerts and notifications to keep you apprised of developments in real time.
+Choose GPS fleet tracking software with a reliable system of alerts and notifications, and an electronic logging device to keep you apprised of developments in real time.
 With this information, you can reach out to offending drivers before they get into accidents.